 Whether you are trying to select the best Nursery, Prep or Senior School in the UK, read our expert tips for choosing a school when relocating to the UK.

 Private Tutors for the International Baccalaureate (IB)

-Unlike A Levels and GCSEs, the Internal Baccalaureate requires a deeper understanding of a wider range of subjects demonstrated through coursework, exams and even oral presentations or experiments depending on the chosen subject.
+Compared to A Levels and GCSEs, the Internal Baccalaureate requires a deeper understanding of a wider range of subjects.
+This is demonstrated through coursework, exams and occasionally oral presentations or experiments, depending on the chosen subject.
 The IB is assessed both internally and externally.
 External assessment takes place in the form of exams.
-Each subject normally requires more than one exam to be sat, and each exam generally has a different focus.
-For example, in science subjects one exam may be multiple choice and the second exam may be more essay based.
-Internal assessment takes the form of coursework, oral presentations for language subject or experiments and lab work for science subjects.
-Between 1 and 7 points are awarded for each exam, with 7 corresponding with an A*, 6 with an A and so on.
+Each subject normally requires more than one exam to be taken, and each exam generally has a different focus.
+For example, in science subjects one exam may be multiple choice and the second exam may be essay based.
+Internal assessment takes the form of coursework, oral presentations for language subject, or experiments and lab work for science subjects.
+Between 1 and 7 points are awarded for each exam, with 7 corresponding to an A*, 6 with an A and so on.

-IB exams have a reputation for being more difficult than A level exams, students often have to retake exams.
+IB exams have a reputation for being more difficult than A level exams and students often have to retake exams.
 More material is covered and there tends to be a greater range of marks.
-There are also a lot fewer students who achieve the very top grades in the IB versus the A level.
+Fewer students achieve the very highest grades in the IB versus the A level.
 Universities appreciate this because it allows for clear differentiation between candidates.
 The Extended Essay, Theory of Knowledge and Creative and Active schemes all contribute to the student’s final grade, although they are worth less than the other exams.

 Make An Enquiry

 If you are searching for an IB tutor for your child, please use our online enquiry form.
 One of our tuition consultants will reply to you shortly.

 Advice for Parents